AlyTamer/Hotel-Reservation-System/README.md

 ## Usage

 - Use the API endpoints to manage users, rooms, and reservations.
+- For creation endpoints, do **not** provide IDs; they are auto-generated.
 - Admin endpoints are protected and require authentication.
 - JWT tokens are required for most operations.

 ## Testing

 - Unit and integration tests use an in-memory H2 database.
+- Service layer is covered by unit tests (see `src/test/java/com/aly/brightskies/task3/services/`).
 - Run `mvn test` to execute tests in an isolated environment.